-The current nursery crop insurance program has a plant list.
 Does NVS have a plant list?

 No, NVS does not use a plant list.
-Under the current nursery program, using third-party software, each plant is assigned to a plant type, a cold protection requirement and hardiness zones where the plant can be insured.
-NVS's structure does not require the use of this software.
-Instead, plant categories were created and defined in such a way that a plant list was not needed.
-These plant categories vary slightly from the insurable plant types under the current nursery program but are named in such a way that is familiar to producers.
+Plant categories were created and defined in such a way that a plant list is not needed.
 Each plant category's definition contains a list of genera to assist producers in grouping their plants for insurance purposes.
 The insurable plant categories are as follows:

 - Liners

-- o Annual Plants and Plants Grown for One Year or Less
+- Annual Plants and Plants Grown for One Year or Less

-- o Herbaceous Biennial and Perennial Plants
+- Herbaceous Biennial and Perennial Plants

-- o Foliage Plants
+- Foliage Plants

-- Vines
+Vines

 - Deciduous Trees and Shrubs

 - Broadleaf Evergreen Trees and Shrubs

 - Coniferous Trees and Shrubs

-- o Palms
+- Palms

 - Cycads